qeeqbox/social-analyzer/README.md

 sudo docker build -t social-analyzer . && sudo docker run -p 9005:9005 -it social-analyzer
 ```

+## Options
+- LookUps -> Interacts with google api (Needs an API key & CV)
+- WordInfo -> Interacts with duckduckgo api
+- MostCommon -> Finds all common words in a string, sort them by language
+- SplitWordsByUpperCase -> Finds upper case words in a string and splits them
+- SplitWordsByAlphabet -> Finds words start with Alphabet letters in a string and splits them
+- ConvertNumbers -> Finds numbers in words and convert them into letters
+- FindNumbers -> Finds all numbers in a string
+- FindSymbols -> Finds all symbols in a string
+- FindUserProflesFast -> Finds profiles with get requests based on detection table (fast)
+- FindUserProflesSlow -> Finds profiles with webdriver based on detection table (slow)
+- ShowUserProflesSlow -> Screenshot profiles with webdriver (slow)
+- FindUserProflesSpecial -> Finds profiles based on special detection table (slow & limited)

 ## Running Issues
 ```
 Please make sure to update to the latest nodejs and npm